botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Reflected String XSS

->Submiting search string and reviewing the source code of the search result page, JavaScript string variable is identified reflecting the search string.
+>Submiting search string and reviewing the source code of the search result page, JavaScript string variable is identified to reflect the search string.

 ![JavaScript string with single quote and backslash escaped](images/javascript-string-reflection.png)